qitianchen/GettingCleaningData/README.md

 2. Iterating through each individual group, compute and averages for the variables.
 The activity and subject are also returned in the results.
 3. The results are transformed into a data frame, with column names by group ID (activity and subject), row names by features, activity and subject.
 4. The data frame is transposed.
-5. The second data frame is created by meshing the previous transposed data frame.
-The mesh routine uses activity and subject as identifiers and the features are measurement variables.
+5. The second data frame is created by melting the previous transposed data frame.
+The melting routine uses activity and subject as identifiers and the features are measurement variables.